 - The degree to which the divorcing couple is able to reach an agreement

 Frequently Asked Questions (FAQs) about St. Charles Divorce

-What factors will the court consider in determining allocation of parenting time and decision-making rights?
+What factors will the court consider in determining the allocation of parenting time and decision-making rights?

 If the parties are unable to reach an agreement regarding custody and visitation, or if the court determines that the parties’ proposed parenting plan is not in the best interest of the children, the court will determine an arrangement that serves the best interest of the children.
 Factors include: